God’s Socialist: Jim Jones on the Martyrmade podcast

 I guess what appealed to me at the time was the rebellion, the idea that life could be about something.
 Because growing up in the far-flung desert suburbs of Phoenix, my life, for a couple of decades, was one interminable show about nothing.

-The 60s certainly had a lot of rebellion, and my half-formed teenage brain didn’t know any better than to think the radical underground sounded much more “meaningful” than what I was doing in those days.
+The 60s certainly had a lot of rebellion, and my half-formed teenage brain didn’t know any better than to think the radical underground sounded much more “meaningful” than what I was doing in those days, back in chemistry class.

 But the gritty details of the Weathermen out of their minds on meth, having semi-consensual orgies until the STDs stopped them… well, let’s just say it’s eye-opening.